 Now that we got that out of the way, what do we do with this information and how important is the addition of alt and title tags to your images?

-, it appears they both have relevance, however, more emphasis seems to be placed on the alt attribute.
+After a bit of investigative work it appears they both have relevance, however, more emphasis seems to be placed on the alt attribute.
 It is in your best interest to use both, but if you are going to pick and choose, then at least make sure you have an alt attribute assigned to your images.

 Here’s a short video on alt attributes by Google Advisor, Matt Cutts.
 It’s short and simple, but he does a good job at describing alt attributes and how to effectively use it with your images.